North Road’s “SLYR” tool offers is the complete ArcMap to QGIS compatibility suite. Features include:

 - Line symbols: simple lines, cartographic lines, marker lines, hash lines and simple 3d lines

-- Fill symbols: simple fills, line fills, marker fills, picture fills and gradient fills
+- Fill symbols: simple fills, line fills, marker fills, random marker fills, picture fills and gradient fills

 The SLYR plugin exposes support for ESRI “.style” databases within the QGIS browser panel.
 When the plugin is enabled, .style files are shown when navigating through the browser.
 Double clicking these files opens a “style browser” window showing the symbols and color ramps embedded inside that .style file, allowing users to save the converted symbols to their local symbol libraries: